matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Involves having an object that knows how to traverse the tree of a composite objects
-- The Visitor object sits outside the composite object - which allows us to have any number of visitor classes for a given composite object.
+- The Visitor object sits outside the composite object - which allows us to have any number of visitor classes for a given composite object
-- Each visitor class defines its own traversal of the composite tree, as well as its own unique operation on each node.
+- Each visitor class defines its own traversal of the composite tree, as well as its own unique operation on each node
 - Using a Visitor object along with a composite objects makes it easy to customize the process of traversal

 ### What is a basic idea of Visitor Pattern ?

-- The Visitor pattern is a way to do something with each node of a composite object.
+- The Visitor pattern is a way to do something with each node of a composite object
 - `Visitor + Composite = Decorator`

 ***